The Debilitating Path

 - “American Dream” to own homes begins

-Building Science field emerges as a discipline
+1987: Bau-Biologie introduced to the US, Building Science field emerges as a discipline

 - Early 1990s: R&D begins for IAQ